One-Shot Distributed Source Simulation: As Quantum as it Can Get: Introduction

-Since Wyner's initial work, which was inspired by prior work by G\'{a}cs-K\"{o}rner \cite{Gacs-1973a} and Witsenhausen \cite{Witsenhausen-1975a}, many variations of common information and refinements of distributed source simulation have been considered.
+Since Wyner's initial paper, which was inspired by prior work of G\'{a}cs-K\"{o}rner \cite{Gacs-1973a} and Witsenhausen \cite{Witsenhausen-1975a}, many variations of common information and refinements of distributed source simulation have been considered.
 Liu et al. extended distributed source simulation to multipartite joint distributions \cite{Liu-2010a}.
-Yu and Tan considered R\'{e}nyi divergences and total variation as measures of error, which in particular led to them establishing a strong converse under the total variation measure \cite{Yu-2018a,Yu-corrections-2018a}.
-Winter extended to the case where there is an eavesdropper, the adversarial setting, so that it relates to key distillation \cite{Winter-2005a}.
-Chitambar et al.\ compared this adversarial setting to the collaborative alternative \cite{Chitambar-2016a}.
-Moreover, Chitambar et al.\ related the adversarial setting to quantum entanglement manipulations \cite{Chitambar-2015a,Chitambar-2015b} at one point using the G\'{a}cs-K\"{o}rner common information \cite{Gacs-1973a}, which also is relevant in round complexity of state transformations \cite{Chitambar-2017a}.
+Yu and Tan considered R\'{e}nyi divergences and total variation as measures of error, which in particular enabled them to establish a strong converse for distributed source simulation under the total variation measure \cite{Yu-2018a,Yu-corrections-2018a}.
 Cuff established a general tradeoff region between Wyner common information and the classical reverse Shannon theorem when simulating a classical channel \cite{Cuff-2008a}.
-There is also the related problem of exact common information introduced by Kumar et al. which considers that the target state $p_{XY}^{\otimes n}$ is \textit{exactly} constructed but allows for variable-length codes \cite{Kumar-2014a}.
+Reverse Shannon theorems have found use in other coding schemes as well \cite{Hsieh-2016a}.
+There is also the related problem of exact common information introduced by Kumar et al., which require the target state $p_{XY}^{\otimes n}$ to be \textit{exactly} constructed using variable-length codes \cite{Kumar-2014a}.
 It was established by Yu and Tan that the exact common information corresponds to the common information with the error measured in terms of the max-divergence \cite{Yu-2020a}.
-Furthermore, the soft-covering lemma used for achievability was established for error measured in total variation by Hayashi \cite{Hayashi-2006a} and Cuff \cite{Cuff-2013a} and in the one-shot setting for R\'{e}nyi divergence error by Yu and Tan \cite{Yu-2019a}.
-We refer the reader to Yu and Tan's recent monograph for further details on the history of common information in the classical setting \cite{Yu-2022a}.
+Winter extended to the problem to the adversarial setting and drew relations to key distillation \cite{Winter-2005a}.
+Chitambar et al.\ compared this adversarial setting to the collaborative alternative \cite{Chitambar-2016a}.
+Moreover, Chitambar et al.\ related the adversarial setting to quantum entanglement manipulations \cite{Chitambar-2018a,Chitambar-2015b} at one point using the G\'{a}cs-K\"{o}rner common information \cite{Gacs-1973a}, which also is relevant in round complexity of state transformations \cite{Chitambar-2017a}.
+In terms of common information, our major contribution is, to the best of our knowledge, the first study of such quantities in the smooth entropy calculus and establishing the tools necessary to do this.